 This is an interesting behavior, because this shows that not all the time, actually 2 out of 10 times, a lot of the time, people are changing after they’ve seen the results because they didn’t show what they were expecting.

-Rand also points out in his study that this is probably why Google has made related searches, and people also asked so much more apart of search in the last few years, because they've seen this behavior where people would go and they type in a keyword, they don't like what they see, so they change it.
-And that's a large amount of people.
-18%, you're thinking of all the people using Google, they're going to want to make sure that those people are getting their answers as quickly as possible.
+Rand also points out in his study that this is probably why Google has made related searches, and people also asked so much more apart of search in the last few years, because they’ve seen this behavior where people would go and they type in a keyword, they don’t like what they see, so they change it.
+And that’s a large number of people, 18%.
+You’re thinking of all the people using Google, they’re going to want to make sure that those people are getting their answers as quickly as possible.

 Number nine is an interesting one.
 We’ve got 21% of searches lead to more than one click in the results.
 This is more than one out of five searches on the internet, people are either opening up multiple tabs and comparing them and trying to find the right answer, or they’re clicking back and clicking on another link.